anthonymakela/anthonymakela.github.io/_posts/2023-09-07-tensor-characterization-lemma.md

 For example if $F = v \otimes \omega \in V \otimes V^\ast$, then $F$ "eats" a pair $(\alpha, u)$ in $ V^\ast \times V$ not in $ V \times V^\ast$ in order for $F(\alpha,u) = v\otimes \omega(\alpha,u) = \alpha(v)\omega(u)$ to make sense.

-Now something related to the actual aim of this post.
+Now, let's discuss something related to the actual aim of this post.

 <div class="proposition">
 There is a natural basis independent isomorphism between the space $T^{(k+1,l)}(V)$ of $(k+1,l)$-tensors over $V$ and the space of multilinear maps